-An appraisal waiver, formerly known as a Property Inspection Waiver, is a fieldwork recommendation that results in an offer to waive the appraisal and is available for certain eligible purchase and refinance transactions where there is a prior appraisal for the subject property.
-The following are not eligible for an appraisal waiver offer: construction and construction-to-permanent loans; two- to four-unit properties; HomeStyle® mortgage products (Renovation and Energy); leasehold properties, community land trust homes, or other properties with resale restrictions; co-operative units and manufactured homes; transactions using gifts of equity; transactions where either the purchase price or estimated value provided to DU is \$1,000,000 or more, Texas Section 50(a)(06) loans; and DU loan case files that receive an ineligible recommendation.
+The following are not eligible for a value acceptance (appraisal waiver) offer: proposed construction, single-close or two-close construction-to-permanent loans; two- to four-unit properties; HomeStyle® mortgage products (Renovation and Energy); leasehold properties, community land trust homes, or other properties with resale price restrictions; co-operative units and manufactured homes; transactions using gifts of equity; transactions where either the purchase price or estimated value provided to DU is \$1,000,000 or more, Texas Section 50(a)(6) loans; and DU loan case files that receive an ineligible recommendation.

-For loans constituting approximately 43.56% of the Reference Obligations by the Cut-off Date Balance, an appraisal waiver was granted based on the risk profile of the loan.
+For loans constituting approximately 23.34% of the Reference Obligations by the Cut-off Date Balance, a value acceptance (appraisal waiver) was granted based on the risk profile of the loan.